wemixarchive/go-wbft/README.md

   - EIP-4339 (PREVRANDAO opcode)

 ### Modified Structures
-The existing QBFT Config was revised by removing unnecessary fields and adding required ones, resulting in the following structure.
+The existing WBFT Config was revised by removing unnecessary fields and adding required ones, resulting in the following structure.
 If you want to use the WBFT consensus, you should use the following chain config in genesis.json.
 ```
-"montBlancBlock": 1000000,
+"croissantBlock": 1000000,
-"montBlanc": {
+"croissant": {
   "wBFT": {
     "requestTimeoutSeconds": 2,
     "blockPeriodSeconds": 1,